Sub6Resources/flutter_html/README.md

 To use this API, set the key as the tag of the HTML element you wish to provide a custom implementation for, and create a function with the above parameters that returns a `Widget` or `InlineSpan`.

+Note: If you add any custom tags, you must add these tags to the [`tagsList`](#tagslist) parameter, otherwise they will not be rendered.
+See below for an example.

 #### Example Usages - customRender:
 1. Simple example - rendering custom HTML tags